hideakitai/TaskManager/README.md

 ## SubTasks (`SubTaskMode::SEQUENCE`)

 On the other hand, `SubTaskMode::SEQUENCE` runs subtasks one by one if the current subtask stops.
 There are two way to control it.
 One is "Auto Run" and the other is "Manual Run".
+Please use `then()` method for both way.

 ### Automatically run subtasks one by one

-- `SubTaskMode` should be `SubTaskMode::SEQUENCE`
 - All subtask should have duration
 - Parent task should have longer duration than the sum of subtasks' duration
 - If the current task has finished the duration, next subtask starts running automatically